Customary international humanitarian law: ICRC's customary international humanitarian law database

-A database of International Committee of the Red Cross' Customary IHL Study, developed in association with the British Red Cross, was launched by the International Committee of the Red Cross in August 2011.
-It is designed to be used as a legal reference in international and non-international armed conflicts, including by courts, tribunals and international organizations.
+A database of the International Committee of the Red Cross’s Customary IHL Study, developed in association with the British Red Cross, was launched by the ICRC in August 2011.
+The ICRC’s Customary IHL Database is designed to be used as a legal reference in international and non-international armed conflicts, including by courts, tribunals and international organizations.

-The database is updated on a regular basis.
+The Database is updated on a regular basis.
 A selection of national practice of 30 countries was added in March 2011 followed by an additional 27 countries in November of the same year.
-On 13 December 2012, the ICRC made available its updated collection and analysis of what it considers practice from 23 countries – Argentina, Bangladesh, Belgium, Bosnia and Herzegovina, Burundi, Chad, Chile, Colombia, Croatia, Djibouti, El Salvador, Guatemala, the Islamic Republic of Iran, Japan, Mexico, Peru, Serbia, Serbia and Montenegro, Senegal, Spain, Switzerland, Uruguay, and Viet Nam.
+On 13 December 2012, the ICRC made available its updated collection and analysis of what it considers practice from 23 countries: Argentina, Bangladesh, Belgium, Bosnia and Herzegovina, Burundi, Chad, Chile, Colombia, Croatia, Djibouti, El Salvador, Guatemala, the Islamic Republic of Iran, Japan, Mexico, Peru, Serbia, Serbia and Montenegro, Senegal, Spain, Switzerland, Uruguay, and Vietnam.